KonstantinKlepikov/myknowlegebase/lists/crawlers.md

 - [requests-threads](https://github.com/requests/requests-threads) This repo contains a Requests session that returns the amazing Twisted's awaitable Deferreds instead of Response objects

 - [autoscraper](https://github.com/alirezamika/autoscraper) A Smart, Automatic, Fast and Lightweight Web Scraper for Python
+- [dude](https://github.com/roniemartinez/dude) Dude is a very simple framework for writing a web scraper using Python decorators.
+The design, inspired by Flask, was to easily build a web scraper in just a few lines of code.
+Dude has an easy-to-learn syntax.
 - [Splash - A javascript rendering service](https://splash.readthedocs.io/en/stable/)
 - [portia](https://github.com/scrapinghub/portia) crawler with ui interface
 - [requests-html](https://github.com/psf/requests-html) This library intends to make parsing HTML (e.g. scraping the web) as simple and intuitive as possible